noyo-technologies/backend-coding-challenge/README.md

 ### Business Rules
 1. You can only add segments to the end.
-  1. Inserting a segment that does not temporally go at the end should result in a 400.
+  1. Inserting a segment whose start date is before ANY existing start date should result in a 422.
-2. A segment end date of None should be treated as infinitely in the future
+2. A segments end date of None should be treated as indefinitely in the future.
-3. A segment start date of None should be treated as infinitely in the past.
+3. Update the end_date of an existing segment to the start_date of the new segment.
-4. Update the end_date of an existing segment to the start_date of the new segment if the start_date of the new segment is before the end_date of the exiting segment.
+   1. If the existing segments end_date is before the new segment's start_date then no update to the existing segment is required.
-5. If the existing segments end_date is before the new segment's start_ date then no update to the exiting segment is required
+4. The endpoint should implement http PUT semantics if inserting duplicates.
-6. The endpoint should implement http PUT semantics.
+5. If a person does not exist return 404

 # What we are evaluating